tigranmzykyan/Linux/README.md

 ## Part 12.
 Using the **du** utility

-`-` df is not the only way to get information about disk space.
-I'll tell you about another one.
+"df is not the only way to get information about disk space.
+I'll tell you about another one."

 **== Task ==**